Al MacAdam: Playing career

 One of the few players ever drafted out of Canadian university hockey, MacAdam was selected 55th overall by the Philadelphia Flyers in the 1972 NHL Amateur Draft after starring for the University of Prince Edward Island.
 MacAdam turned pro after the draft and spent most of his first two professional seasons with the Richmond Robins, Philadelphia's American Hockey League (AHL) affiliate.
 He made his NHL debut in the 1973–74 campaign, appearing in five games for the Flyers without scoring a point.
-He made his NHL playoff debut in the clinching game of the 1974 Stanley Cup Finals as the Flyers won the championship.
+He made his NHL playoff debut in the clinching game of the 1974 Stanley Cup Final as the Flyers won the championship.
 By virtue of that appearance, he received a Stanley Cup ring for his efforts.
 However, MacAdam's name was not engraved on the Stanley Cup.

 Following the season, MacAdam was dealt to the California Golden Seals in a deal which saw star sniper Reggie Leach going the other way.
 He was able to step as a regular into a weak Seals lineup, and recorded a fine rookie season in 1974–75 with 18 goals and 43 points.
 In 1975–76, he emerged as the Seals' top player, leading the team with 32 goals (including 4 shorthanded markers) and 63 points, and played in the 1976 NHL All-Star Game, scoring a goal.

 For the 1976–77 season, the Seals moved and became the Cleveland Barons.
 MacAdam continued to excel, again recording 63 points, and was selected to play in his second consecutive All-Star game.
 In 1977–78 he was named team captain, but slumped to totals of just 16 goals and 48 points.
 Over four seasons with the Seals/Barons, MacAdam played every regular-season game and ended as the franchise's all-time leading point scorer.

 MacAdam became a member of the Minnesota North Stars in 1978–79 when the hapless Cleveland franchise merged with Minnesota.
 He had a solid first season with the North Stars, finishing second on the team in scoring with 58 points despite missing 11 games due to injury.
 One of the league's most durable players, he had not missed a game to that point in his career, and only missed 10 games combined in his other 11 full NHL seasons.
 During that season, he also forged a solid partnership with rookie centre Bobby Smith, and the two would be regular linemates over the next several seasons.